playcanvas/developer.playcanvas.com/content/tutorials/beginner/Using-forces-on-rigid-bodies.md

 *Try to get the cube to balance and spin on one of its corners!*
 *The full code used is shown at the bottom of this page.*

 In this tutorial we will show you how to use forces to control a dynamic rigidbody and produce the demo shown above.
-We will briefly show the use of forces, impulses, torques and the use of Designer settings to customize behaviour (via gravity, damping and friction settings).
+We will briefly show the use of forces, impulses, torques and the use of Designer settings to customize behaviour.

 ##The force commands